bbojsu/antsExcercise/README.md

 Each Ant has a Damage() method that takes a single integer parameter that should be a value between 0 and 100.
 When this method is called, the health of the ant is to be reduced by that percentage of their current health.

 When a Soldier has a health below 66%, it is injured and cannot fight and therefore is pronounced Dead.
 When a Queen has a health below 20%, or a Worker below 50%, it is pronounced dead.
-This 'Dead' property should be readable from each Ant.

 When an Ant is dead, no further health deductions should be recorded by the Ant, although the Damage() method should still be able to be invoked without error.